mufpga/MicroFPGA-compatibility/README.md

 ## Content

-This repository contains the Alchitry protects and Micro-Manager device adapters for V1 and v2:
+This repository contains the Alchitry projects and Micro-Manager device adapters for V1 and v2:

 - v1: the original MicroMojo, kept here for back compatibility.
 - v3: a version compatible with MicroFPGA, including the newest features such as active camera trigger.